Exotic $\rm C^*$-completions of \'etale groupoids

-A definition of hyperbolic groupoids can be found in the book \parencite{Nekrashevych:HyperbolicGroupoidsAndDuality} by Nekrashevych.
+A definition of hyperbolic groupoids can be found in the book \cite{Nekrashevych:HyperbolicGroupoidsAndDuality} by Nekrashevych.
 Interestingly, to each such hyperbolic groupoid $\G$ there is a naturally defined dual groupoid $\G^{\top}$, which is itself hyperbolic and such that $(\G^{\top})^{\top}$ is equivalent to $\G$.
-These hyperbolic groupoids are Hausdorff groupoid of germs satisfying several conditions like being compactly generated, the Cayley graphs associated with each unit are Gromov-hyperbolic, and the germs satisfying a local Lipschitz condition.
-The definition in \parencite{Nekrashevych:HyperbolicGroupoidsAndDuality}, however, does not incorporate hyperbolic groups seen as groupoids, because groupoid of germs are effective whilst groups seen as groupoids are not.
-In this subsection, we are interested in proving the existence of exotic groupoid $C^*$-algebras for groupoids which are compactly generated and whose Cayley graphs are Gromov-hyperbolic.
-We shall refer to such groupoids as hyperbolic, but we stress that they are in general different from the groupoids in Nekrashevych's definition.
-In order to state our definition of hyperbolic groupoids, we need some preliminaries.
+These hyperbolic groupoids are Hausdorff groupoids of germs satisfying several conditions like being compactly generated, the Cayley graphs associated with each unit are Gromov-hyperbolic, and the germs satisfying a local Lipschitz condition.
+The definition in \cite{Nekrashevych:HyperbolicGroupoidsAndDuality}, however, does not incorporate hyperbolic groups seen as groupoids, because groupoids of germs are effective whilst groups seen as groupoids are not.
+In this subsection, we are interested in proving the existence of exotic groupoid $\rm C^*$-algebras for groupoids which are compactly generated and whose Cayley graphs are Gromov-hyperbolic.
+We shall refer to such groupoids as metrically hyperbolic.
+In order to state their definition, we need some preliminaries.